 Failed to pick up Pellisier from the corner that led to Chievo's equalizer, but otherwise a solid performance from the France international.

 Always lively and dangerous on the right, netted a beauty and was intelligent enough to square for Montolivo when the cross was tempting.

 The quiet man of the Milan midfield, always on hand to break up the away side's advances by fair means and foul.

-Looked comfortable on the left of a four-man defence, and his teasing cross opened the door for Milan to take the lead.
+Looked comfortable on the left of a four-man defense, and his teasing cross opened the door for Milan to take the lead.

-A trademark piledriver from outside the box put Milan back into the ascendancy, and with the midfielder bossing proceedings they never looked back.
+A trademark piledriver from outside the box put Milan back into the ascendancy, and with the midfielder bossing proceedings, it never looked back.

 S. El Shaarawy

-Started slowly but in the second-half tormented the Chievo defence, getting his reward with a simple goal that ended the game as a contest.
+Started slowly but in the second-half tormented the Chievo defense, getting his reward with a simple goal that ended the game as a contest.

-Had few chances to break through the defence, but held the ball up well and played an integral part in Montolivo's strike.
+Had few chances to break through the defense, but held the ball up well and played an integral part in Montolivo's strike.
 Finally made the scoresheet with the last kick of the match.